Click on a topic below to reveal the answer.

 Volunteers are asked to arrive one hour before curtain.

 If you are unable to fulfill your volunteer commitment, please contact the Volunteer Coordinator at least two days before your scheduled performance to allow time to find a replacement.
-If an emergency presents itself during the weekend, call (763) 433-2510 extension 105, and leave a detailed message stating your name, date to volunteer and your reason for not volunteering that date.
+If an emergency presents itself during the weekend, call (763) 422-1838, and leave a detailed message stating your name, date to volunteer and your reason for not volunteering that date.

 The Lyric Arts parking lot is reserved for ticket holders only.
 Volunteers should park in the parking lot of the Molly Professional Building (across 5th Ave from Lyric Arts), or any street parking.

-There are a number of ways you to register for Lyric Arts workshops.
+There are four different ways to register for a workshop

 Lyric Arts accepts cash, check and credit card (Visa, Mastercard and Discover) for payment.
-You can send in your cash or check payment into Lyric Arts at 420 E Main Street, Anoka, MN 55303.
-Or you can submit payment over the phone by calling Cassandra at 763-433-2510, ext.
-106. For information on cancellations and refunds, please visit our Workshop Policies page.
+You can drop off or mail your check and registration form to Lyric Arts at 420 E Main Street, Anoka, MN 55303.
+Or you can submit payment over the phone by calling Cassandra at 763-233-0804.
+For information on cancellations and refunds, please visit our Workshop Policies page.

 Our workshops are open to all experience levels.
 Whether you’ve been on stage dozens of times or you are just getting started, students will benefit from the high quality learning and fun that Lyric Arts and our amazing instructors have to offer!